awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_DATABASE.md

  tickit      |    100 | 100
 ```

-The following example creates the database Salesdb from the datashare SalesShare\.
+The following example creates the database sales\_db from the datashare salesshare\.

 ```
-CREATE DATABASE Sales_db FROM DATASHARE SalesShare OF NAMESPACE '13b8833d-17c6-4f16-8fe4-1a018f5ed00d';
+CREATE DATABASE sales_db FROM DATASHARE salesshare OF NAMESPACE '13b8833d-17c6-4f16-8fe4-1a018f5ed00d';
 ```

 ### Database collation examples<a name="r_CREATE_DATABASE-collation-examples"></a>